 How to Get Around London: A Guide to the London Public Transport System

-First of all, if you’ve decided to go to London, let me congratulate you on your excellent taste.
+First of all, if you’ve decided on visiting London, let me congratulate you on your excellent taste.
 It’s my favorite major city in the world and one of my all-time favorite destinations.
 While there are a million things to do in this amazing city, I want to be sure you know how to get around London before you go.

 How to Get Around London: The London Public Transport Zones